-How to delete your Twitter account
+How to delete your X (Twitter) account

-Lucky for you, we’re here to help.
-We’ve put together this handy guide that will tell you exactly how to delete a Twitter account.
-From deactivating your account for good to deleting your embarrassing – or politically incorrect – old tweets that could get you in serious trouble in this day and age, we’ve got you covered.
+From deactivating your account for good to deleting embarrassing old tweets that could get you in trouble in this day and age, we’ve got you covered.
+Read on to find out how.

 1. How to deactivate your account